DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

 When printing secondary alignments, HISAT2 by default will write out the `SEQ` and `QUAL` strings.
-Specifying this option causes HISAT2 to print an asterix in those fields instead.
+Specifying this option causes HISAT2 to print an asterisk in those fields instead.

 </td></tr>